-The portfolio is not directly assessed as part of end-point assessment, it provides a structure for the professional discussion.
+The portfolio is not directly assessed as part of end-point assessment, it provides a structure for the interview.

-The independent assessor will review the portfolio evidence and use it to identify areas for the professional discussion, and it is the professional discussion that will assess the apprentice's understanding and learning.
+The independent assessor will review the portfolio evidence and use it to identify areas for the interview, and it is the interview_that will assess the apprentice's understanding and learning.